23 ways new technology can help your game

 Consistency, not just distance, is a result of getting fit

-In this exclusive study Golf Digest did with Club Champion, we found that when golfers were properly fit for a driver, they began to hit their tee shots more consistently.
+In this exclusive study Golf Digest did with a leading clubfitting retailer, we found that when golfers were properly fit for a driver, they began to hit their tee shots more consistently.
 When you look at the driving average of the group, you'll see that distance was 51 percent more consistent.
 Players also saw consistency improve with their dispersion, ball speed, spin rate, clubhead speed and face angle.

 18 upgrades to get your golf bag ready for the season